ScrappyHub/rooted-platform/docs/Moderation_System.md

 status = 'rejected'

-reviewed_at, reviewed_by
+reviewed_at, reviewed_by, reason

-reason = 'Not appropriate' (or custom text)

-Fires:

-public.notify_submission_rejected(...)

-Notification row → user sees rejection with reason
+Fires public.notify_submission_rejected(...).

 Rejected content:

-Never appears in public discovery
+Never appears in public discovery.

-May be visible in internal admin views only
+May be visible only in internal admin views.

 5. Vendor & Institution Application Moderation